 How long is Tsugaru Iwaki Skyline?

-The road is paved.
-This scenic toll road, run by Iwaki Skyline Co., Ltd, goes from the Ajigasawa Highway, at the foot of Mt.
-Iwaki, known as Tsugaru-Fuji, for its conic shape, up to the eighth station, at 1.247 meters (4,091 feet) above the sea level.
-At the summit there’s a parking lot with a chairlift to the top of the volcano.
+The road is totally paved.
+If you love long, windy roads that stretch out to great altitudes, you’ll be a huge fan of this road up to this volcano.
+Along with the breathtaking views from the top of the mountain is the near endless riding thrill provided by the road itself.
+This scenic toll road, managed and operated by Iwaki Skyline Co., Ltd runs from Ajigasawa Highway, at the foot of Mt.
+Iwaki -known as Tsugaru-Fuji for its conic shape-, up to the eighth station, at 1.247 meters (4,091 feet) above the sea level.
+At the summit is a parking lot with a chairlift to the top of the volcano.
 A natural forest of 90 year-old beech trees near the 3rd station makes for a superb ride up the twists and turns.
 A race is held on the climb every year and draws riders from far and wide to test themselves on this 10km climb.

-This route is not recommended if your passengers are prone to car sickness.
-The gate is open from 8:00 a.m. to 4:30 p.m.
-(Road closed from 5:00 p.m.).
-Bicycles aren’t allowed access even when the road is open.
-The road is very steep.
-Starting from the Ajigasawa Highway, at 441m, the ascent is 9.3 km long.
+The road, opened on 25 August 1960, is very steep.
+Starting at Ajigasawa Highway, at 441m above the sea level, the ascent is 9.3 km (5.77 miles) long.
 Over this distance, the elevation gain is 806 meters and the average gradient is 8.66% with sections up to 10%.

 Road suggested by: ΑΛΕΞΑΝΔΡΟΣ ΝΙΝΙΡΑΚΗΣ